vizdata-f21/project-2-tidy_team/proposal/proposal.md

 2. Week 2 of project (week of Mon, Oct 25): Work on developing your project proposal and setting up the structure for your repository.

--   Set up repo structure (Courtney).
--   Start working on proposal (All assigned our own parts).
+-   Start working on proposal (Drew and Raghav worked on Goals and Motivations, Kathryn cleaned data, wrote data dictionary, and wrote out timeline, Courtney set up repo structure and drew the “mock” shiny app).

 3. Week 3 of project (week of Mon, Nov 1): Finalize your project proposal.